mbabynames search ✿

 Yogi Kai

-"noble and strong" (Yogi) meets "sea" (Kai).
+"one who practices yoga" (Yogi) meets "sea" (Kai).
 The combination reads as complete.
 Neither name overshadows the other.
 At 2 syllables, Yogi needs a shorter middle to stay balanced.
 Kai does that.

 Yogi Tate